-The difficulties associated with managing transmission risk and maintaining enhanced sanitation practices across large numbers of users requires Bates to close all residential kitchens for fall semester 2020.
+The difficulties associated with managing transmission risk and maintaining enhanced sanitation practices across large numbers of users requires Bates to close all residential kitchens for winter semester 2021.
 These spaces present the potential for creating a high-risk environment.

 - Stoves will be turned off.

 - Refrigerators and microwaves will remain plugged in.

 - Sinks will be available to support sanitation practices.